turingschool/curriculum/source/level_1/jsattend.markdown

 ### Step 0: Goals & Framework

 Let's start with state-based information.
 How many attendees are from each state?
-Let's output a simple list in the format "State: Attendee" count, like "MD: 26".
+Let's output a list in the format "State: Attendee" count, like "MD: 26".
 We'll put it together in a method called `state_stats`:

 ```ruby
   def state_stats